henkpb/micl/components/dialog/README.md

 ### JavaScript
 No custom JavaScript is required for the core functionality of this component, as the native popover attribute handles the open/close behavior.

-### Demo
+### Live Demo
-A live example of the [Dialog component](https://henkpb.github.io/micl/dialog.html) is available for you to interact with.
+A live example of the [Dialog component](https://henkpb.github.io/micl/dialog.html) is available to interact with.

 ## Variants
 When dialogs with the `popover` attribute are opened, they animate from the control element to the center of the screen.
 They can be easily dismissed by clicking outside or pressing <kbd>Esc</kbd>.